phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2915830
-#Number of Trump Tweets: 965949
+#Number of Trump Tweets: 966405
-#Number of Cruz Tweets: 572170
+#Number of Cruz Tweets: 572409
-#Number of Clinton Tweets: 364751
+#Number of Clinton Tweets: 364881
-#Number of Rubio Tweets: 298727
+#Number of Rubio Tweets: 298819
 #Number of Jeb!
-Tweets: 279261
+Tweets: 279422
-#Number of Sanders Tweets: 210917
+#Number of Sanders Tweets: 210998
-#Number of Carson Tweets: 125007
+#Number of Carson Tweets: 125034
-#Number of Kasich Tweets: 97910
+#Number of Kasich Tweets: 97926
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---